nielsenjared/nielsenjared.github.io/content/blog/curious/index.md

 ---
-title: "How to Be Curious"
+title: "How to Ask 'Why?': A Guide for the Curious"
 date: '2022-09-26'
 description: "TODO"
-subject: How to Be Curious
 preview_text: “TODO"
 ---

 ![TODO](./jarednielsen-TODO.png)

+As we grow older, the the question “Why?” steadily gets replaced by “What do I need to do to achieve X?”.

+If we want to be curious, we need to improve our ability to ask 'why'?

+Why?

+## How to Ask 'Why?'

 Why are we curious?